iasebsil83/ZeldaRTP/README.md

 Further precisions:

- - This is a beta, the command that controls the keyboard pauses the game so all is rythmed to these actions.
+ - This is a beta, the command controling keyboard pauses the game so all is rythmed by your actions.

  - For the same reason as previously, it is then NORMAL that the display does not update itself everytime.
    (example: The sword only disapear at the next action)